Edit Mesh Manually

 • Drag the center of the bounding box that appears when multiple vertices are selected to move them together.

-• Dragging on the red dot around the perimeter of the bounding box, which appears when multiple vertices are selected, will move the vertices while expanding or contracting them (holding down the Shift key will expand or contract them while maintaining the aspect ratio; holding down the Alt key will expand or contract them with respect to the center).
+• Dragging the red dot around the perimeter of the bounding box, which appears when multiple vertices are selected, allows you to move the vertices while expanding or contracting them.
+(Holding down the Shift key will expand or contract them while maintaining the aspect ratio; holding down the Alt key will expand or contract them with respect to the center.)

 • You can rotate multiple vertices by dragging a part other than the red dot around the perimeter of the bounding box that appears when multiple vertices are selected.